 Like many cinema patrons in Jamaica, I was a beneficiary of the Audley Morais founded chain of Palace Amusement theaters that later included Regal, Carib, Premier, Odeon, Palace and others over the decades.
 Sitting in the balcony of the Regal at Cross Roads, now a haberdashery, clutching a piece of chicken and hard dough bread in the comfort of relatively new air conditioning was the acme of happiness, mesmerized by the big screen in front of me.

-As time passed and Jamaica continued to dominate international short track events as well as the popular musical genres of reggae and dancehall, it occurred to me that our century long accomplishments in international film production were being overshadowed, if not forgotten.
+As time passed and Jamaica continued to surpass Hollywood and dominate international short track events as well as the popular musical genres of reggae and dancehall, it occurred to me that our century long accomplishments in international film production were being overshadowed, if not forgotten.

 At the end of the day, however many awards and medals we win on the international stage of music and athletics it will be for naught unless they translate into jobs and improvement of our economy back home.

 The Jamaican film location has accomplished just that for a century.

 Verification of films that used Jamaica as a location going back a hundred years, many of which have disappeared, has been an onerous exercise.
 In one case, confirmation came in the form of a cancelled cheque on a local bank by the production company for a local supplier offered for sale on the internet.

 This is a long overdue attempt to record most of the numerous film productions from abroad that made Jamaica their home for over a century and to recognize the many directors and producers who journeyed to paradise while others pretended to visit.